 |Carpet (Surface Test)||99.97%||99.26%|

-Looking at the overall scores, the V11’s are higher, but there’s a caveat.
+The V11’s are higher than the overall scores, but there’s a caveat.
 The lack of a soft roller attachment hampers the ability of the V7 to clean medium to large debris on hard surfaces.

-It struggles with cleaning large quantities of Quaker oats, and large stuff like Cheerios or Fruit loops won’t get through the low clearance of the nozzle.
+It struggles with cleaning large quantities of Quaker oats, and big stuff like Cheerios or Fruit loops won’t get through the low clearance of the nozzle.

 But sweeping other test debris like coffee, quinoa, pet litter, and sand was not a problem.